hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 - The HTTP or HTTPS URL must resolve to a JSON Web token signed by a secp256k1 public key that hashes to the `owner_address` field (as briefly described in section 1.2).

 The registrar will collect multiple such requests from subdomain owners before broadcasting a new batch of updates.
 It can do this by composing a new zone file which includes all received subdomain operations, replicating it, and setting a new zone file hash with a [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) transaction.
-This, in turn, replicates all subdomain operations it contains, and anchors the set of subdomain operations to an on-chain transaction.
+This essentially replicates all subdomain operations contained in the zone file, and anchors the the operations to an on-chain transaction.

 The BNS node's consensus rules ensure that only valid subdomain operations from valid [`name-register`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L609), [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L657) or [`name-import`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L438) transactions will ever be stored.

-As mentioned in section 1.3, a resolvable off-chain Stacks v2 DID can be derived for any registered subdomain by combining the Stacks address of the subdomain owner, and the identifier of the Stacks transaction which anchored the subdomain creation operation.
+As mentioned in section [1.3](#1.3-off-chain-dids), a resolvable off-chain Stacks DID can be derived for any registered subdomain by combining the Stacks address of the subdomain owner, and the identifier of the Stacks transaction which anchored the subdomain creation operation.

 Blockstack provides a reference implementation of a [subdomain registrar](https://github.com/blockstack/subdomain-registrar) service which can be easily operated by any on-chain BNS name owner to allow for the registration of subdomains.
-The aforementioned [set of helper functions](https://github.com/jolocom/stacks-did-resolver/blob/feat/update-method-spec/src/registrar/subdomains.ts) used to test the DID resolver implementation include some examples of subdomain creation operations as well.

-## 3.2 Resolving a Blockstack DID
+## 3.2 Resolving a Stacks DID

 Resolving Stacks DIDs happens with the aid of the aforementioned BNS smart contract and the Gaia storage network.
 The resolution process can be generalized to the following main steps:

-1. First, the data encoded in the Stacks v2 DID NSI is used to map it to it's corresponding underlying BNS name.
-As mentioned in the previous sections, a Stacks v2 DID can map to an on-chain or off-chain name.
+1. First, the data encoded in the [Stacks DID's NSI](#2.1-method-specific-identifier) is used to map it to an underlying BNS name / subdomain.
+In addition to on-chain and off-chain names defined in the previous sections, a Stacks DID can also map to a migrated name (not elaborated on in the following subsections, but described in section [3.5](#3.5-migration-and-compatibility-with-blockstack-v1-dids)).
-2. Ensure that no name revocation operations were broadcasted for the underlying BNS name since the creation of the DID.
-In case the name was revoked, the DID is considered deactivated, and the resolution process will fail with the corresponding error.
+2. Once the DID was mapped to a BNS name / subdomain, a number of checks need to be performed to ensure that the underlying name is still valid.
+In case the name was revoked or expired, the DID is considered deactivated, and the resolution process fails with the corresponding error.
-3. Parse and verify any ownership change operations (i.e. [`name-transfer`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L679) transactions for on-chain names, or [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L679) operations for off-chain names) broadcasted for the underlying BNS name since the creation of the DID.
-These operations can be used to rotate the public key(s) associated with a BNS name (and by extension the associated DID).
-The latest valid set of keys will be returned once this step completes.
+3. If the BNS name / subdomain is not revoked or expired, the Stacks network is queried for the most up to date associated zone file.
+In case any ownership change operations / key rotation (i.e. [`name-transfer`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L679) transactions for on-chain names, or [`name-update`](https://github.com/blockstack/stacks-blockchain/blob/master/src/chainstate/stacks/boot/bns.clar#L679) operations for off-chain names) were broadcasted for the underlying BNS name / subdomain since the creation of the DID, the changes will be reflected in the latest name state.
+The most recent public keys associated with the DID will be returned as a result of this step.

+To summarize, as part of the resolution process a Stacks DID is mapped to a BNS name / subdomain, which is in turn resolved to it's most up to date owner and set of public keys.
+The resolved keys in combination with the DID can then be used to assemble and return a valid DID Document.

 The individual steps are described in more detail in the following subsections.

 ### 3.2.1 Mapping a DID to a BNS name

-First, the DID's NSI (defined in section 2.1) is parsed, and the encoded Stacks address, and Stacks transaction identifier are extracted.
-The Stacks transaction identifier is used to query a Stacks blockchain client for the full transaction data (e.g. by using the corresponding [HTTP API endpoint](https://stacks-node-api.mainnet.stacks.co/extended/v1/tx/0xdb05bd4e09fb29b6c91087aa9af0edeeb9f9f588a74ac64529bee9659c41871b)).
+First, the [Stacks DID's NSI](#2.1-method-specific-identifier) is parsed, and the encoded Stacks address and Stacks transaction identifier are extracted.
+The Stacks transaction identifier is used to query a Stacks blockchain client for the full transaction data (e.g. by using the corresponding [HTTP API endpoint](https://blockstack.github.io/stacks-blockchain-api/#operation/get_transaction_by_id)).

 The retrieved transaction object is expected include a contract call to one of the following BNS smart contract functions: